On Perfect Code and Real Software

 Quality is multifaceted and with software, well-written code and a systematic review process are part of the equation.

 Our goal as developers is to write usable, flexible and easily maintainable software that is safe and sound.
-TYPO3 CMS has a good track record in terms of security, which is the result of our organized process for investigating, verifying, and publishing possible security problems.
+In the TYPO3 community, maintaining security is of primary importance.
+We follow security guidelines for reporting, resolving, and distributing fixes for security issues as fast as possible.

 We take a systematic and disciplined approach to building TYPO3 CMS by means of continual testing and revision.